acostoss/laserBlastControl/README.md

 * string_decoder

 ## Run
-Assuming all modules are installed, just do `node api.js` from the *LaserBlast Control* directory
+Assuming all modules are installed, just do `node api.js` from the *LaserBlastControl* directory

 ## TODO
 * Option to cut to idle image/video and audio until next trigger.